Apply for an Expedited AppointmentOn this page:

 If you have an unforeseen travel need as per one of the criteria listed below, you may qualify for an expedited appointment depending on availability at the U.S. Embassy/Consulate.
 It is important to ensure you meet all the criteria, because applicants are only allowed to create one expedited appointment request.

 Before you apply for an expedited appointment, you must ensure that you have documentary evidence to prove the urgency.
 If it appears during your visa interview that you misrepresented the reasons for expedited travel, such facts will be noted on your case file and may adversely influence the outcome of your visa application.
 All applicants requesting an expedited appointment are required to first pay visa fees for a regular visa appointment.
-Applicants who are granted an expedited appointment but are subsequently refused a visa or who missed their interview at the U.S. Embassy/Consulate will not be allowed to utilize this option to obtain another expedited appointment.
+Applicants who are granted an expedited appointment but are subsequently refused a visa or who or missed their interview at the U.S. Embassy/Consulate will not be allowed to utilize this option to obtain another expedited appointment.

 Please note, that if your request for an expedited appointment is denied you wouldn't be able to make a second request during the course of your visa application.